Archive for '- Revolutionary War'

 On December 25, George Washington ordered the few thousand men at his disposal to cross the Delaware River.
 Ice flowed down its waters–further downstream a unit that was supposed to join him couldn’t cross because of the ice flow–but Washington forced his men across, and was one of the first to land on the shores of British-occupied New Jersey.

 Through the cold night air and sleet and snow, his men marched another nine miles, and then in a few quick maneuvers, launched a surprise attack against the Hessian forces encamped at Trenton.
 He took a thousand soldiers prisoner.
-He killed over 20 and injured almost … [ Read all ]
+He killed … [ Read all ]

 We here at the National Archives noticed that many politicians these days use Twitter to deliver messages.
 Often this involves using numbers instead of letters, and symbols to convey a complex point in just a few words.